 The Regent / Gaumont / Odeon Theatre, 37-43 Westover Road, Bournemouth

-The Regent was designed by William Edward Trent with assistance from the local architectural firm Seal & Hardy for the Provincial Cinematograph Theatres chain.
-Construction began in 1927 with the demolition of the original houses on the site that was located directly opposite The Pavilion Theatre in Westover Road.
+The Regent cinema and theatre was designed by William Edward Trent with assistance from the local architectural firm Seal & Hardy for the Provincial Cinematograph Theatres chain.
+Construction began in 1927 with the demolition of the original houses which stood in Westover Road directly opposite The Pavilion Theatre.
 On completion, it became the largest venue in town with 2,300 seats spread over raked stalls and a large balcony.
-A broad marble staircase lead to the main auditorium that was crowned with an eighty foot diameter copper domed ceiling and walls decorated with hand-painted panels in an Italian Renaissance style by the artist Frank Barnes.
+A broad marble staircase lead to the main auditorium that was crowned with an eighty-foot diameter copper domed ceiling and the walls were decorated with hand-painted panels in an Italian Renaissance style by the artist Frank Barnes.
 Smaller staircases either side of the main staircase ascended to the balcony and a spacious restaurant that could seat up to 300 diners.
 The large stage was fully equipped with theatrical facilities and an orchestra pit housed a Wurlitzer organ that could be raised to stage level.

 The opening ceremony on Monday 13th May 1929 was performed by the Mayor of Bournemouth, Alderman C. H. Cartwright in front of a large audience of dignitaries and the Regent’s manager, George Kasoni.
 The first night featured a screening of the silent film Two Lovers starring Ronald Coleman and Vilma Banky, a recital by Reginald Foort on the Wurlitzer theatre organ, a musical interlude by the Regent Orchestra conducted by Mr. T. S. Clarke-Browne and a variety show, ‘Something Different’, featuring the Regent Girls, a nine strong dance troupe, Graham and Douglas, a pair of simultaneous dancers and the soprano Nan Foster.
 Forthcoming attractions included the stage plays The Street Angel, The Woman Disputed, The Battle of the Sexes and The Heart of a Follies Girl, plus a screening of Show Boat with sound.
 During the war years the cinema presented late night screenings for the troops stationed in the town, and the military commandeered the cinema to show instructional films in the build-up to D-Day.

 Renamed the Gaumont on 22nd August 1949, the theatre staged numerous plays produced by its own theatre group and presented a series of jazz concerts starring the top jazz musicians in the country.
-It also hosted top international stars such as Victor Borge, Ella Fitzgerald and Johnny Mathis, plus variety shows with Frankie Vaughan, Shirley Bassey and Norman Wisdom.
-Live organ recitals, Melody for Late Evening starring Ronald Brickell on the Wurlitzer and Harold Gee on violin, were broadcast regularly from the Regent on Thursday evenings by the BBC throughout the fifties.
-In the sixties, it became a regular stop off for package tours, along with the Winter Gardens, packed with pop stars.
+It also hosted international stars such as Victor Borge, Ella Fitzgerald and Johnny Mathis, plus variety shows with Frankie Vaughan, Shirley Bassey and Norman Wisdom.
+Live organ recitals, Melody for Late Evening starring Ronald Brickell on the Wurlitzer and Harold Gee on the violin, were broadcast regularly from the Regent on Thursday evenings by the BBC throughout the fifties.
+In the sixties, it became a regular stop off on the pop package tour circuit.

 Other shows of note included The Everly Brothers, Bo Diddley and The Rolling Stones in October 1963, the American pioneers of folk rock, The Byrds, with Van Morrison’s Them in August 1965, Roy Orbison, The Small Faces and The Jeff Beck Group featuring Rod Stewart in April 1967 and the last live show to appear at the theatre, Tom Jones with special guest Kathy Kirby and the Ted Heath Orchestra in November 1967.